 As the capital of Tuscany, Florence is packed with must-sees and situated perfectly to act as a base for the rest of the region during your honeymoon.
 This well-preserved city, on the banks of the Arno river, has hardly changed since the time of the Renaissance, retaining much of the magnificent grandeur of the 15th-16th century- including fresco-adorned churches, world-class paintings and sculptures by the likes of Michelangelo and Botticelli, stunning palaces and intricately decorated basilicas.

 Its medieval backstreets gave birth to Italy’s iconic fashion industry, with designers such as Guccio Gucci and Salvatore Ferragamo setting up boutiques in the 1920s, and its deeply entrenched eating and drinking culture make Florence a place of glorious indulgence.
-Be sure to try out the regional specialty Bistecca Alla Florentina- a large T-bone steak weighing between two-eight pounds.
+Be sure to try out the regional specialty Bistecca Alla Florentina- a large T-bone steak weighing between two and eight pounds.

 We loved the food in Florence.
 Make sure you order some pasta with truffles.
 Also, just enjoy some walking around the town and grab some gelato.
 We recommend at least 3 days in Florence, but you can stay more if you plan on taking day trips.